abdalimran/abdalimran.github.io/_posts/2024-03-25-Deep-Learning-environment-set-up-MacBook-M3-with-Miniconda-TensorFlow-and-PyTorch.md

 Visit the PyTorch getting started page and select the appropriate options for your system.
 For a MacBook with an M3 chip, you should choose Preview (Nightly) for MPS device acceleration.
 Then, run the provided pip command, for example:

-`pip3 install torch torchvision torchaudio`
+`pip3 install --pre torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/nightly/cpu`

 ## Verifying PyTorch Installation